Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Experiments

 \subsection{Localization in a Staircase Environment}

-Realistic working conditions, such as building monitoring or multi-room scenarios, often pose geometric challenges that can impact UWB TDOA localization performance.
-The presence of challenging anchor-tag geometry in such environments often leads to degradation in localization accuracy.
-Consequently, evaluating localization performance through sensor placement analysis is crucial to avoid areas with poor positioning accuracy.
+Realistic working conditions, such as building monitoring or multi-room scenarios, often pose geometric challenges and lead to degradation in UWB TDOA localization performance.
+Therefore, evaluating localization performance through sensor placement analysis is crucial to avoid areas with poor positioning accuracy.
 To showcase this ability, we conducted experiments in a geometrically challenging staircase environment.
 We illustrate how sensor placement analysis effectively captures the degradation of localization accuracy induced by the difficult anchor-tag geometry in staircase positioning scenarios.

 The staircase scenario and our experimental setup are shown in Figures~\ref{fig:stair-setup}a and b.
-Similar to the experiments in the flight arena, we constructed the UWB TDOA localization system with eight UWB anchors in centralized TDOA mode.
-The anchor positions were selected manually to cover the entire staircase space while maintaining line-of-sight between each other.
-In the ESKF algorithm, we increased the variance of UWB measurement noise to $\sigma_{ij}^2=0.015$ to address the corrupted UWB measurements encountered in this staircase scenario.
-We use a Leica total station in the tracking mode, which tracks the prism on the UWB handheld device and provides the position measurement at $5$ Hz for ground truth.
-To quantify the localization accuracy, we manually moved the handheld device at low speed to prevent the total station from losing track and conducted two experiments walking along the staircase.
+Eight anchors were deployed in centralized TDOA mode to cover the staircase while maintaining inter-anchor line-of-sight.
+In the ESKF algorithm, we increased the variance of UWB measurement noise to $\sigma_{ij}^2=0.015$ to account for degraded radio conditions.
+We use a Leica total station in the tracking mode, which tracks the prism on the UWB handheld device and provides the position measurement at $5$~Hz for ground truth.
+To prevent the total station from losing track of the prism, we conducted two low-speed experiments walking along the staircase to evaluate the localization performance.
 We demonstrate the ground truth trajectory of the first experiment along with the estimation results in Figure~\ref{fig:stair-setup}a.
 During the experiments, we moved the handheld device upstairs to the second floor and approached the boundary of the anchor constellation, which resulted in challenging anchor-tag geometry~\cite{zhao2022finding}.